Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <p>The main features (apart from the theming) are:</p>
 <ul>
   <li>Multiple row tabs.</li>
-  <li>Multiple row bookmarks toolbar (2 usable rows by default, you can add more editing userchrome).</li>
+  <li>Multiple row bookmarks toolbar (2 usable rows by default, but it is NOT enabled by default.
+You can add more rows editing userchrome).</li>
   <li>Hides some rarely used commands on the context menu such as "Set image as desktop background".</li>
   <li>Changes the tab close button to always be visible.</li>
   <li>You can hide the sidebar completelly resizing it instead of having to click the sidebar button.</li>